cpacilio/marvel_continuity/README.md

 Silver Surfer (2011) #1-5 (_High Evolutionary, Future Foundation_) [happens after Johnny's death and before Mighty Thor (2011) #1-6]

 #### Notes
-- Young Avengers #1 is set before New Avengers and before Winter Soldier, and before Jessica Jones gives birth
+- Young Avengers #1 is set before New Avengers, before Winter Soldier, and before Jessica Jones gives birth.
 - Marvel Knights Spider-Man #2: The Kingpin is considered decayed and The Owl is trying to take his place as the boss of the underground mob.
-- In The New Thunderbolts #17 it is revealed that the Baron Von Strucker killed during the _Enemy of the State_ storyline was a clone.
+- In The New Thunderbolts #17 it was revealed that the Baron Von Strucker who was killed during the _Enemy of the State_ storyline was a clone.
 - New Avengers 11:
   - Matt Murdock's identity is considered public and Matt Murdock says they want him in prison;
-  - Madame Hydra is considered in disgrace (but where did it happen?)
+  - Madame Hydra is considered in disgrace (but where did it happen?);
-  - Wolverine is on a mission with the X-Men
+  - Wolverine is on a mission with the X-Men;
 - The Pulse #11-14:
-  - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it
+  - The identity of Daredevil is unknown to the general public but is known to Ben Urich and I seem to understand that the FED's also know it;
-  - The so called Murdock files are mentioned
+  - The so called Murdock files are mentioned;
 - During Sentry (2005) #1-8, Nick Fury appears as the head of SHIELD, despite he is dismissed at the end of Secret War.
 This is probably due to the publication delays suffered by Secret War.
-- During the Civil War, Dr. Strange and Wolverine are absent
+- During the Civil War, Dr. Strange and Wolverine are absent.
 - Captain America #28: Charles Xavier walks on his own legs and helps Tony stark with telepatic powers.
-Therefore it is set after _House of M_ and after _The Rise and Fall of the Shi'ar Empire_
+Therefore it is set after _House of M_ and after _The Rise and Fall of the Shi'ar Empire_.
-- AMS 529: it is set before Daredevil #93
+- AMS 529: it is set before Daredevil #93.
-- New avengers 35: Wilson Fisk is considered out of the games
+- New avengers 35: Wilson Fisk is again considered decayed.
-- The Incredible Hulk #95: happens before Annihilation: Silver Surfer
+- The Incredible Hulk #95: happens before Annihilation: Silver Surfer.
-- World War Hulk #2: Tempest is introduced as Black Panther's wife
+- World War Hulk #2: Tempest is introduced as Black Panther's wife.
 - New Avengers #38: Spider-Man is back in his original suit, therefore *one more day* happens between NA Annual #2 and NA #38.
-- In Avengers (2010) #6, future Tony instructs Tony to stop Ultron in his timeline
+- In Avengers (2010) #6, future Tony instructs Tony to stop Ultron in his timeline.
 - In Invincible Iron-Man #501 we see that Dr. Octopus is dying.
 How does it fit with the Spider-Man timeline?
 - Fear Itself happens after Johnny's death in FF and after the founding of the Future Foundation.
 Right in the middle of Fear Itself, Spider-Man switches to the white costume of the Future Foundation.
 - The New Dark Avengers storyline happens after Spider-Island.
 Spider-Man switches back and forth between the classic and the white costume during this saga.
 - In ATCC-Young Avengers it is revealed that the YA formed the same night the NA formed ad Ryker's Island.
-- The exact placement of ATCC in thw timeline is a matter of discussion. by the fact that Steve is back as Captain America, it would be placed after Fear Itself.
+- The exact placement of ATCC in the timeline is a matter of discussion.
+By the fact that Steve is back as Captain America, it would be placed after Fear Itself.
 This contrasts with the fact that Wonder Man declared War to the Avengers before Fear Itself, while he acts friendly in ATCC.
-However, the Wonder Man issue is hard to solve within the timeline and it is likelimy due to the delays suffered by ATCC.
-Therefore, the common move is to accept it as an issue and place ATCC after Fear Itself.
+However, the inconsistency in Wonder Man's behavior is likely due to the delays suffered by ATCC.
+Therefore, I seem to understand that the common consensus is to accept this inconsistency and place ATCC after Fear Itself.

 ### ULTIMATE MARVEL UNIVERSE (339 issues)